Ravauu/BTC-intraday-market-behavior-analysis/README.md

 Excel VBA project analyzing BTC 5-minute intraday market behavior using Binance futures data.

-The goal of this project is not to build a trading strategy.
 The purpose is to demonstrate practical data analysis, Excel reporting, pivot table analysis, dashboard design and VBA automation skills.

 ## Project Overview